AlexLandau/griddle/README.md

 - One-step reformatting or indentation correction for the entire file
 - Build system improvements (see "Building from source" below)

-Other possible features that won't happen unless there's demand:
+Other possible features that won't happen unless there's evidence of demand:

 - Improved support for the validation library as a stand-alone library
 - CLI for validation and error detection